Food and Drink

-- Reservations must be made by an adult who will be held responsible for any loss or damage incurred to Library property and must be in charge of any children/minors under age 18 attending the meeting.
+- Reservations or patrons requesting use must be made by an adult who will be held responsible for any loss or damage incurred to Library property and must be in charge of any children/minors under age 18 attending the meeting.
 Name and phone number must be given when request is made.

 - The Director will be the final authority in granting or refusing permission for both regular and one-time meetings held in the library.